The 7 best sea salt sprays for effortlessly beachy hair

 -

-Lots of companies are making a commitment to being more environmentally friendly, but very few are going as far as Lush.
-At their Green Hub in Dorset, England, they’re working towards zero waste with schemes like recycling old packaging, reusing water where possible, and donating store seconds to local charities.
-So, if it’s a more sustainable salt spray you’re after, this is the brand to shop from.
+Lots of companies are making a commitment to being more environmentally-friendly, but very few go as far as Lush.
+At their Green Hub in Dorset, they’re working towards zero waste with schemes like recycling old packaging, reusing water where possible, and donating store seconds to local charities.
+In other words, if it’s a more sustainable salt spray you’re after, this is the brand to shop from.

-It’s formulated with actual fresh seawater alongside fine salt to nod to their beach-side base, and the spray is far-reaching and super fine which means you don’t need very much.
-What we weren’t expecting was the scent, which is a mind-soothing combination of grapefruit and neroli, which leaves your hair smelling like a spa.
-It doesn’t give the hair a huge amount of hold but is great for quick zhoosh on strands lacking in oomph.
+It’s formulated with actual fresh seawater alongside fine salt – a nod to their beach-side base – and the spray itself is far-reaching and super fine, which means you don’t need very much.
+What we weren’t expecting was the scent, which is a sense-soothing combination of grapefruit and nerol that leaves your hair smelling like a spa.
+It doesn’t give the hair a huge amount of hold but it's great for quick zhoosh on any strands lacking in oomph.

 Davines This is a Sea Salt Spray